 Get Emergency Medical Help – Every Second Counts

 Call for medical help immediately if you suspect a person is having a TIA or stroke.
-Barnes-Jewish Hospital at Washington University Medical Center is among the few area hospitals to have a designated Primary Stroke Center.
+Barnes-Jewish Hospital at Washington University Medical Center is among the few area hospitals to have a designated Comprehensive Stroke Center.
 Washington University stroke experts offer 24-hour rapid response stroke care.

 Recognizing signs and symptoms of stroke is difficult and the symptoms are often mistaken for other conditions, such as the general signs of aging or symptoms of a heart attack.
 Call 9-1-1 immediately if you suspect any of the above stroke symptoms.